Q: What is Amazon API Gateway?

 Amazon API Gateway offers two options to create RESTful APIs, HTTP APIs and REST APIs, as well as an option to create WebSocket APIs.

 HTTP API: HTTP APIs are the best choice for building APIs for a majority of use cases.
-They are optimized for building APIs that proxy to AWS Lambda functions or HTTP backends, making them ideal for serverless workloads.
+They are optimized for building APIs that proxy to Amazon Lambda functions or HTTP backends, making them ideal for serverless workloads.
 They do not currently offer API management functionality.
 To learn more, read our HTTP APIs documentation.

 REST API: REST APIs offer API proxy functionality and API management features in a single solution.
 REST APIs offer API management features such as usage plans, API keys, publishing, and monetizing APIs.
 To learn more, visit our REST APIs documentation.

 WebSocket API: WebSocket APIs maintain a persistent connection between connected clients to enable real-time message communication.
-With WebSocket APIs in API Gateway, you can define backend integrations with AWS Lambda functions, Amazon Kinesis, or any HTTP endpoint to be invoked when messages are received from the connected clients.
+With WebSocket APIs in API Gateway, you can define backend integrations with Amazon Lambda functions, Amazon Kinesis, or any HTTP endpoint to be invoked when messages are received from the connected clients.
 To learn more, visit our WebSocket APIs documentation.

 Q: Can I create HTTPS endpoints?

 Yes, all of the APIs created with Amazon API Gateway expose HTTPS endpoints only.
 Amazon API Gateway does not support unencrypted (HTTP) endpoints.
 By default, Amazon API Gateway assigns an internal domain to the API that automatically uses the Amazon API Gateway certificate.
 When configuring your APIs to run under a custom domain name, you can provide your own certificate for the domain.

 Q: What data types can I use with Amazon API Gateway ?